TESTOPEL® slowly releases testosterone into the body for 3 to 4 months, and sometimes up to 6 months.

 A healthcare provider at your doctor’s office implants TESTOPEL® pellets just under the skin in the hip area or another fatty area.

 TESTOPEL®, relative to a dime, is shown below.
-Each is shown at actual size.

 Side effects of TESTOPEL® include more erections than normal or erections that last a long time, nausea, vomiting, changes in skin color, ankle swelling, changes in body hair, male pattern baldness, acne, suppression of certain clotting factors, bleeding in patients on blood thinners, increase or decrease in sex drive, headache, anxiety, depression, inflammation and pain at the implantation site and, rarely, anaphylactoid reaction (a sudden onset of allergic reaction)